-The Sonos Playbar offers various sound settings to customize your listening experience and include a speech enhancement setting that makes the TV’s dialog easier to hear; and a night sound setting that adjusts the audio for night time viewing so you can reduce the volume and still experience proper balance and range.
+The Sonos Playbar offers various sound settings to customize your listening experience and includes a speech enhancement setting that makes the TV’s dialog easier to hear, and a night sound setting that adjusts the audio for nighttime viewing so you can reduce the volume and still experience proper balance and range.

 While watching movies or TV programming that contain a Dolby Digital audio track, the Playbar will decode up to six discrete sound channels for enhanced audio quality.
 But there is a possible caveat with this scenario – the majority of TVs produced today will down convert Dolby Digital (surround) signals to 2-channel stereo signals when output through their digital optical port.
 You will still hear a surround sound effect, but it will be simulated using the soundbar’s own processing instead of the original surround sound mix.

-The Sonos Playbar does what it’s supposed to do, and does it well… movie and TV sound comes to life with an enveloping room filling sound that is articulate, detailed and well balanced with very good dynamics.
-Even without the use of subwoofer, low frequency output has plenty of midbass punch for such a compact system.
+The Sonos Playbar does what it’s supposed to do, and does it well… movie and TV sound come to life with an enveloping room-filling sound that is articulate, detailed, and well balanced with very good dynamics.
+Even without the use of a subwoofer, low-frequency output has plenty of midbass punch for such a compact system.

 The Sonos Player also performs very well with music playback.
 Bass is tight and tuneful, while mid and high frequencies are clearly resolved and articulate in nature.
 Vocal performances are also delivered with good clarity and intelligibility.

-Even though the Playbar does a good job playing music, purist may frown upon the surround sound processing that is added to music playback.
+Even though the Playbar does a good job playing music, purists may frown upon the surround sound processing that is added to music playback.